solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 ## Summary

 Improve the current [cluster restart](https://docs.solana.com/running-validator/restart-cluster) procedure such that validators can automatically figure out the highest optimistically confirmed slot and then proceed to restart if everything looks fine.

+## New Terminology

+None

 ## Motivation